seanpm2001/AI2001/README.md

 AI2001 is a free, libre and open source Artificial Intelligence data set and software engine.

+AI2001 is early in development, and is not ready yet.

+***

 ## Documentation

 [:octocat: `Click/tap here to go to the official AI2001 documentation repository`](https://github.com/seanpm2001/AI2001_Docs/)